This

 assuming she would naturally appreciate him for saving her from that

-ok, ok!
+Ok, ok, ok!
 Hands down!
-Manon then advises her to get out of her wet clothes
+Manon then advises her to get out of her wet

-so she won’t get sick.
+clothes so she won’t get sick.
 I said hands down!
-She claims she will
+She claims she

-be all right, so then he wraps her in blanket.
-Once he has gotten his
+will be all right, so then he wraps her in blanket.
+Once he has gotten

-arms around her, he then starts trying to kiss her and no doubt has
+his arms around her, he then starts trying to kiss her and no doubt

-Having an unconscious partner saves him from having to wrestle her into
+unconscious partner saves him from having to wrestle her into submission,

-submission, so he starts to remove her clothes.
-At this point Paul rushes
+so he starts to remove her clothes.
+At this point Paul rushes in and

-in and attacks him.
-A brief fight ensues, which looks like it was lifted
+attacks him.
+A brief fight ensues, which looks like it was lifted from

-from an old Republic Pictures serial.
-They manage to make a mess of
+an old Republic Pictures serial.
+They manage to make a mess of the interior

-the interior of the cabin in record time.
-Paul finally lands a solid
+of the cabin in record time.
+Paul finally lands a solid punch and the

-punch and the drunken, glass-jawed Manon drops like a wet rag.
-Paul
+drunken, glass-jawed Manon drops like a wet rag.
+Paul collects the unconscious

-Cypresses.
-His mother advises him that they can no longer keep Joyce
+what happened.
+She advises him that they can no longer keep Joyce in

 hurt.
 She says that she will get Dr. Sinclair to explain things to Joyce.

-Paul goes to see Sinclair and asks when they can use the Cobalt 60.
+goes to see Sinclair and asks when they can use the Cobalt 60.
+The Doctor

-The Doctor explains it will be months before it can be used.
-Paul insists
+explains it will be months before it can be used.
+Paul insists that

-that it be used as soon as possible.
-Sinclair claims it is just too
+it be used as soon as possible.
+Sinclair claims it is just too great

 Sinclair gives in and tells him they have to perform at least one test